ndevlin/RobbingTheBirdsNest/README.md

 	* Player can not be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles
 * Easy Mode
 	* Light Intensity/Darkness Level: Some ambient light
-	* Robot Field of View Angle: N/A
+	* Robot Field of View Angle: 50 degrees
 	* Robot Speed: Slow
 * Medium Mode
 	* Light Intensity/Darkness Level: Very little ambient light
-	* Robot Field of View Angle: N/A
+	* Robot Field of View Angle: 100 degrees
 	* Robot Speed: Fast
 * Hard Mode
 	* Light Intensity/Darkness Level: No ambient light
-	* Robot Field of View Angle: N/A
+	* Robot Field of View Angle: 170 degrees
 	* Robot Speed: Very fast